tnevolin/mm6-skill-emphasis-mod/Readme.md

 ### Mace special ability

-Mace has a chance to stun opponent.
+Mace has a chance to slow opponent.
 This ability is immediatelly available at normal skill rank.

-* Chance to stun = 10%.
+I've replaced stun to slow because stun doesn't work in MM6 and does not add to monster recovery (= useless).
+Slow at least can be timed and visible in monster stats.

-* Paralyze duration = 1 minute per skill level.
+**Chance to cause an effect = 10%, duration = 1 minute per skill level.**

-Mace master level 10 roughly keeps one enemy out of turns all the time.
+*Mace master level 10 roughly keeps one enemy slow all the time.*

 ### Staff special ability